 There are a large number of tools and services in the market that help you weed out expired domains.
 However, you still need to do the manual audit to weed out the domains that are spammy using the above manual method and tools.

-I cover my internal method of finding high quality expired domains using free tools in my next post.
+I cover my internal method in my next post that shows you how to find expired domains step by step using free tools.
 You will get a complete step by step method of finding hidden gems (domains with TONS of link juice and SEO power) using completely free tools that are available.

 So, if you want to get all the future post and insights for free - make sure to sign up to my PBN & SEO Newsletter.